 Recyclables (along with your regular trash) should be put out for pickup by 7AM on your weekly collection day by the side of your home or garage in the appropriate containers.
-Contaminated recycling can cause an entire load of recyclables to be rejected, at a significant cost to Borough taxpayers, so please follow these guidelines carefully.
+Recyclables are collected on an alternating week schedule: Paper/cardboard recyclables are picked up one week; cans/glass/plastics are picked up the following week.